Byron2016/062_CSharpEnvioMails_001/README.md

 	- .NET 6.0
 		- code-maze: How to Send an Email in ASP.NET Core
 			- https://code-maze.com/aspnetcore-send-email/
+				- Content:
 					- Synchronous way to send an email/
 					- HTML for the message body
 					- Asynchronous way to send an email
 					- Adding attachments to an email

 				- Add new ASP.NET Core Web API project
 					- Solution name: EmailApp